xxgjzftd/ugdu/README.md

     - For your source code, only files changed will be rebuilt.
     - For `vendor package`, only packages whose version changes will be rebuilt.
   - Minimal generated files.
-    - Only modules imported by multiple modules or `local module` will be built separately.
+    - For `vendor package`, Only packages imported by multiple `module`s or `local module` will be built separately.
   - Minimal generated size.
     - For `vendor package`, only code used in your source code will be built into the generated files.
   - Security.